Leadership Lab and Tāke Tuia

 Programme Structure – The Korekoreka Journey

 Te Ara Kahurangi consists of a five-day residential intensive as part of a nine-month supported personal journey, finishing with a celebration showcase.
-It is based on the Te Korekoreka Framework, a Ngai Tahu kawa for Future making which “can help you examine your present, to learn from your past, imagine a new future, and commit to a deliberate course of action that will enable you to shift from your current reality to a better one”.
-Inspired by Te Korekoreka, the programme focuses on the inner condition of leadership—reconnecting leaders with their more profound sense of purpose, passion, and Te Tiriti-centred impact.
-By blending strategic leadership skills with inner transformation, Te Ara Kahurangi offers a holistic approach to executive development.
+It is based on the Te Korekoreka Framework, a Ngai Tahu kawa for Future making, which “can help you examine your present, to learn from your past, imagine a new future, and commit to a deliberate course of action that will enable you to shift from your current reality to a better one”.
+Inspired by Te Korekoreka, the programme takes leaders on a journey of reconnection with their deepest purpose and possibilities as human beings and as leaders.
+It then helps them draw on that purpose as a vitalising force in their organisations and communities.

 Day One: Te Ao Tūroa (Current State Review)

 The journey begins with a pōwhiri and whakawhanaungatanga, setting the foundation for an immersive leadership experience.
-Participants reflect on their current leadership state, identifying challenges and opportunities.
+Participants undertake a strategic review of the global context (environmental and political permacrisis) and reflect on their current leadership state, identifying challenges and opportunities.
 This day shifts leaders out of autopilot thinking, encouraging them to engage consciously with their leadership practice.

 Day Two: Te Kore (Reflection and Insight)